-Handyman – Our handyman provides minor home repairs for a donation.
+Handyman – Our handyman provides minor home repairs and technology assistance for a donation.

 Volunteer Services – Volunteers reduce isolation with companionship and assistance for the frail and homebound.
+Individual volunteers and groups can also help with some household project work.
 Donations appreciated.

 Telephone Reassurance – Telephone calls are made to isolated, frail seniors or those with disabilities to check on and reassure them.
 Donations appreciated.

 Information & Referral – The agency has trained personnel who will answer questions about services and community resources and will assist with the appropriate referrals.

 Legal Assistance – By appointment only.
 First Wednesday of each month.
 An attorney or paralegal from Senior Law Project Outreach at Indiana Legal Services visits the Hancock County Senior Services office on the first Wednesday of each month to do new client intake interviews.
 Services are limited to seniors age 60+ who are unable to retain a private attorney.
 Please bring any paperwork that may be relevant to your legal issue.